-We currently maintain the Traffic Signal, Computer Maintenance and Traffic Signal Requirements contracts under T62250-05M, T62000-05ER & T62017-08E.
+We currently maintain the Traffic Signal & Computer Maintenance contracts under T62250-05M and T62000-05ER.
+Additionally, we are the current Requirements contractor under T62017-08E.

 15. Explain your plan and lay-out for performing the proposed work.

 All work to be done in accordance to the contract documents and the latest specifications included or available to the contractor at the time of bid.